by Andrea M. Darcy

 - their rules.

-And then you need to speak up if things change for you, such as needing an adjustment in scheduling and time slot, or needing to switch to ‘blended’ sessions with some taking place as Skype therapy.
+And then you need to speak up if things change for you, such as needing an adjustment in scheduling and time slot, or needing to switch to ‘blended’ sessions with some taking place as online therapy.

 2. And choose carefully.